afafbioinfo/NormProbing/readme.md

 ### Main options

-`Program`:
-Task: 2
-==> The program by default performs normalization if Task set to 2, the reactivity average calculation is performed in addition.
+`Task`: The default program performs normalization.
+If in addition `Task` is set to  2, the calculation of the reactivity average is carried out in addition.

-[Paths]
-InputFile: Qu-shape-output
+### Paths options

+`InputFile`: Main input directory
-Iofile_Extenstion: txt
+`Iofile_Extenstion`: txt
-Outputreactivityfile: CE_reactivity_profiles
+`Outputreactivityfile`:  Main output directory

 [Sequence]
 Start:1